raviriley/code-spot/README.md

 ## Running the stack:

 First, clone this repo.
-If you don't have access to a Spot, you can still demo the entire frontend and AI part of the app locally, as long as you provide your OpenAI API key as an environment variable.
+If you don't have access to a Spot, you can still demo the entire frontend and AI part of the app locally, as long as you provide your OpenAI and Hume.ai API keys as an environment variables.

 ### backend
 1. install Poetry